ChrisPaladino/PythonRPGUtilities/RPGCompanion/readme.md

 * **MVP Delivery:**
 	- Users can roll standard RPG dice (d4, d6, d8, d10, d12, d20, d100) via clickable icons or manual formulas.
 	- Dice results display in a scrollable, clear text box with options to clear or copy results.
-	- Basic JSON configuration for adding dice types or rules.
 * **Error Handling:**
-	- Program gracefully handles invalid dice inputs or malformed JSON files.
+	- Program gracefully handles invalid dice inputs
 	- Errors are logged or displayed in a non-intrusive manner.
 * **UI/UX:**
 	- The interface is clean, intuitive, and suitable for discreet use in an office environment.